nikiimisal/Concepts_And_Examples-of-K8S/README.md

 ### 1️⃣ Minikube

+- Contains only one node cluster... that node act as a master as well as worker node
 - Creates a single-node Kubernetes cluster
 - Runs inside VM or Docker on your laptop
 - Very easy to install and use